 There is perhaps nothing worse than trying to make the right choices with the wrong information.
-Sadly, this is what happens every single day to people in our society due to the pervasive spread of misleading, faulty or downright incorrect information.
+Sadly, this is what happens every single day to people in our society due to the pervasive spread of misleading, faulty, or downright incorrect information.
 One of the most critical areas impacted by this, which shapes the quality of our health among so many other things, is nutrition.
 For example, many people live with the idea that plants either do not provide enough protein, if any, or the right type of protein.
 This then leads them to believe that animal foods are either an essential part of a proper human diet or that some specialized plant food combining or supplementation is required.
 But guess what, none of this is true!

 If we are to have the right idea, we first have to have the right information.
 Yet despite living amidst the age of information with a wealth of knowledge at our fingertips, obtaining the right information about nutrition, especially as it relates to protein, plant and animal foods is quite challenging.
 Therefore, the purpose of this article is to provide factual, up-to-date and quality information to bust the myths that circulate about plant and animal protein.
 My intention is to clear up the confusion in this area for you and empower you to make the best choices for your health that are going to positively influence your current and future wellbeing.

 Going to the Root of Protein Misinformation